- Healthy eating means eating consistently throughout the day, aiming for 3 balanced meals and 2-3 healthy snacks.

 - Try fresh or dried herbs (basil, oregano, parsley) and spices (lemon pepper, chili powder, garlic powder) to flavor your food.
-Other ways to add flavor include using lemon juice, lime juice, hot sauce, or olive oil to foods.
+Other ways to add flavor to food include using lemon juice, lime juice, hot sauce, or olive oil.

 - Trim the skin and fat off of your meat—you’ll still get plenty of flavors and it’s more nutritious.

 - Getting enough water throughout the day is essential to your health.

 - Drinking water can help with regulating your body temperature, providing protection for your joints and tissues, and help with constipation.

 - Drinking water will also help regulate your energy levels.
 Sweetened beverages such as soda give you quick energy but cause you to “crash” later on.